 Top Family Law Attorneys for Protecting Parent’s Rights in Central Texas

-Custody disputes are often challenging and difficult.
+Child custody disputes are often challenging.
 If you are facing divorce and have children, it is crucial to have a strong legal advocate on your side.
-The Law Office of Nancy Perry Eaton, PLLC has nearly three decades of experience handling these complex cases.
-When you need a child custody attorney in Killeen that you can trust, turn to Nancy Perry Eaton.
+The Law Office of Nancy Perry Eaton, PLLC, has nearly three decades of family law experience handling these complex child custody cases.
+When you need child custody lawyers serving Killeen that you can trust, turn to Nancy Perry Eaton.

-If you are a father who wants to spend time with your child, you know how tragic it can be when their mother refuses to let you communicate with them.
-Fortunately, Texas Law prohibits child custody disputes being decided solely by the gender of the parent.
+If you are a father in Killeen, TX, who wants to spend time with your child, you know how tragic it can be when their mother refuses to let you communicate with them.
+Fortunately, Texas Law prohibits a child custody order from being decided solely by the gender of the parent.
 In other words, mothers should not be presumed more suitable custodial parents.

-As the father of a child, you have the same rights concerning your child as the child’s mother.
-Texas law ensures the protection of those rights.
-To exercise the rights of a father, you must meet the legal requirements for being a child’s father.
+As the father of a child in Killeen, you have the same rights concerning your child as the child's mother.
+Texas law ensures the protection of those legal rights.
+To exercise a father's rights in Killeen, you must meet the legal requirements for being a child's father.